Quantum mechanical Pauli exchange energy is unreal.

 (Fig.1) ↓ No Coulomb force between two quantum wavefunctions.

-As shown in the upper figure-right, in the realistic atomic orbit such as successful Bohr's atom, an electron is actually moving around, approaching the other positive nucleus and avoiding the other negative electron to form stable molecular bond by ordinary Coulomb electric force.
+As shown in the upper figure-right, in the realistic atomic orbit such as successful Bohr's atom, an electron is actually moving around, approaching the other positive nucleus and avoiding the other negative electron to form stable molecular bond by ordinary real Coulomb electric force.

 If the quantum mechanical spreading wavefunction tries to shrink only to one position, the localized shrunk wavefunction or de Broglie wave becomes sharper (= de Broglie wavelength is shorter ), and the electron's kinetic energy drastically increases, which disagrees with experimental atomic energies.